akltech/Object-Detection/README.md

 </p>
 Figure 1.
 The result of a noisy image of a sky, object detection on the noisy image, and noise removal with a blur filter.
   <br></p>
 The following steps are recommendations.
 Deviating from these steps and applying other image filters is OK.
-However, Overly blurring the image can result in poor detection as well.
+However, overly blurring the image can result in poor detection as well.
 For other preprocessing techniques, see <a href="https://docs.opencv.org/3.4/d4/d86/group__imgproc__filter.html" target="_blank">Image Filtering.</a>
   <br></p>

 **Apply image filters:**